onebeyond/confabulous/README.md

 Q. Why doesn't Confabulous notice new files.<br/>
 A. Because fs.watch doesn't notice them either.
 You can workaround by modifying some configuration watched by a different loader higher up in the confabulous stack

+Q. Why does jest emit a FSEVENTWRAP error
+A. Because you have configured a loader to watch for changes, but not called confabulous.close() in your test teardown